|One summer, my parents and I took a trip to Tennessee. On the way back home, we were

 We knocked on their door at 3 a.m. -- my mother, happy for the chance to see her brother

-and his family -- my dad and I (travel-weary and knowing we were only a couple of hours
+and his family -- my dad and I (travel-weary and knowing we were only a few hours

 away from New Orleans and home), just wanting to say hello and goodbye, for their